Applied Survival Analysis

 • Proportional sub-distribution odds model (Eriksson et al., 2015)

-• Regression of interval-censored competing risks data (Mao et al., 2018)
+• Interval-censored competing risks (Mao et al., 2018)

 • Semi-competing risks